blackbaud/sky-addin-client/README.md

 - Install the library as a dependency of your project by running `npm install --save @blackbaud/sky-addin-client` in your project's folder.

 ### Vanilla JavaScript/ES5
-The SKY add-in library is also distributed as a UMD bundle.
+The SKY Add-in Client Library is also distributed as a UMD bundle.
 If you're using ES5 with Node or a tool like Browserify you can `require()` it:

 ```js
 var BBSkyAddinClient = require('@blackbaud/sky-addin-client');